SkygearIO/features/features/332-sso/api.md

   issuer: ''
   # The share secret with the foreign authentication system.
   secret: ''
-  # Whether or not login should merge existing user by email.
+  # Whether merge is allowed.
+Default to false.
+  on_user_duplicate_allow_merge: false
-  # Default to false.
+  # Whether create is allowed.
+Default to false.
-  merge_existing_user: false
+  on_user_duplicate_allow_create: false
 oauth:
   url_prefix: ''
   js_sdk_cdn_url: ''